Atelier-System-Redesign/Ratings-And-ReviewsSDC/README.md

 ## Roadmap

+- [x] Deploy an API to handle Ratings & Reviews data
-- [x] Deploy a product details section with photo gallery and style/sizing/quantity selection
+- [x] Add indexes, a cache, and multiple servers to improve performance
-- [x] Develop a related products carousel and a module for customizing and curating a personal outfit list.
-- [x] Implement a rendering Q&A list with individual Q&A functionalities
-- [x] Dynamically render a ratings and reviews module with interactive sorting and filtering options
-- [x] Integrated media upload through cloud servies using Cloudinary to generate URLs from file uploads
-- [ ] Add catalog search bar at top of app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Optimizations

-1. Decreased cumulative layout shift by a factor of 10 by implementing conditionally styled Suspense elements
+1. Decreased latency by
-2. Increased
+2. Increased maximum load per second by
 <!-- CONTRIBUTING -->

 ## Contributing